Lubbock Power and Light Transition: Spring 2025

 Lubbock is now a part of the deregulated energy market, like the majority of Texas is.
 What does this mean?
 Many things, actually.
 More electricity companies and lower bills (if you know what you’re doing) are just a couple.

 Read on to learn about electricity deregulation as a whole and how it applies to Lubbock, Texas.
-Make sure you understand what’s about to happen so you can have the lowest Lubbock electricity bill possible.
+Make sure you understand what’s happening so you can have the lowest Lubbock electricity bill possible.

 Before we discuss what is currently happening in Lubbock, let’s cover the basics of the Texas electricity market and electricity choice.
 What does energy or electricity deregulation mean?
 To put it simply, a deregulated energy market allows customers to choose their own electricity provider and energy plans.